-Under the direction of Dr. Barry Combs, The North Greenville Singers are a chamber ensemble that performs a wide variety of choral literature.
+The North Greenville Singers are a chamber ensemble that performs a wide variety of choral literature.
 Membership is open to the student body by audition only.
 The group frequently sings for community events, local churches, campus chapels, as well as participates with the Concert Choir in a spring tour.
 The North Greenville Singers have participated in Madrigal Dinners, and combined with the theater department in musicals.

 The North Greenville University Percussion Ensemble is open to anyone with permission of the director.
 The ensemble rehearses three hours each week and performs on campus each semester as well as at many other events around the campus and the community.
 They regularly perform a variety of musical styles in the standard percussion ensemble literature as well as world music and have performed alongside the Mass Communication department by accompanying the silent film, "The Balloonatic."
 Each spring, the percussion ensemble tours to high schools around the state of South Carolina.
 Featured guest artists have included Dr. Scott Herring, Dr. Brad Meyer, and Mr. Kurry Seymour.
 The ensemble is under the direction of Dr. Christopher Davis.

 Under the direction of Dr. Michael Weaver, the NGU Orchestra is one of eight performing ensembles in the Cline School of Music and is open to students from all academic majors.
 Membership is by audition with the Orchestra Director.
 The NGU Orchestra provides a high quality orchestral experience for future music educators, church musicians, and performers.
 It performs sacred and standard orchestral masterworks providing music for chapel and for several concerts on and off campus every semester.